-Freezing Rhubarb will allow you to enjoy Rhubarb Crisps all year round.
+Freezing rhubarb will allow you to enjoy rhubarb crisps all year around.
 How to freeze rhubarb both dry pack or with a syrup.

 I don’t think that it gets any easier than that.